chrisjwaddell/blue-moon/README.md

 ##### Day of week
-Day of week can combinate with a Week number or a Month.
+Day of week can combine with a Week number or a Month.

 ``
 { day: "Mon" }